You are listening to the Sean Hannity Radio Show Podcast.

 You are not afraid to put people out.

-White people to the vet!
+White people to the bet.

-Let people to the front.
+Black people to the front.

-That includes media.
+That includes white media.

-We we we can't uh we we don't mind the Republicans joining us.
+We don't mind the Republicans joining us.

 Do they deserve the prestigious position of advising Hillary Clinton?

-Do they deserve invitations to the White House in your view?
+Do they deserve invitations to the White House, in your view?

 I'm asking you a specific question.